syncfusion-content/maui-docs/MAUI/TimePicker/Customizations.md

 ## Selected item customization

-[`SfDatePicker`]() allows customizing the SelectedItem's background, text color, and fonts.
+[`SfTimePicker`]() allows customizing the SelectedItem's background, text color, and fonts.

 ### Corner Radius

-The corner radius of the SelectedItem can be customized by setting the [`SfDatePicker.SelectionView`]() property.
+The corner radius of the SelectedItem can be customized by setting the [`SfTimePicker.SelectionView`]() property.

 {% tabs %}